The best snorkeling spots in the world (2025 update)

 Marsa Alam, Egypt

-Easiest access: Europe, Middle East
+Easiest access: Europe and Middle East

-Best time to go: year-round
+Best time to go: Year-round

 Places to stay: Hilton Marsa Alam Nubian Resort, Deep South Eco Lodge, The Oasis Dive Resort